tommaier123/NoodleManagerX/README.md

 [![Twitch](https://img.shields.io/twitch/status/Nova_Max_?style=social)](https://www.twitch.tv/Nova_Max_)
 [![Twitter](https://img.shields.io/twitter/follow/Nova_Max_?style=social)](https://twitter.com/Nova_Max_)

 ## I am no longer actively maintaining this project.
-Therefore, I can give no guarantee about support, bug fixes, or security issues coming from the end-of-life .NET runtime.
+Therefore, I can give no guarantee about support, bug fixes, or security issues coming from the end-of-life .NET runtime or any libraries.
 Use at your own risk.
 ### DM me on Discord to be added as a maintainer.

 This is a standalone app to download Synth Riders custom content for PC and Quest.